 All applications are assessed on the following criteria:

-- Anticipated outputs of the research (publications, etc.)
+Anticipated outputs of the research (publications, and so on.)

 Applicants are expected to indicate thorough knowledge of previous work undertaken (citing appropriate references).

 The potential of novel techniques should have been demonstrated on model material in advance of their application to museum samples.

 Further information may be requested, and this will also be subject to review.

 Please submit your application as far in advance of the deadline as possible, as access at short notice can't be guaranteed.

 Applicants are encouraged to make an honest assessment of the likelihood of success/risk of failure of the project.